fls-bioinformatics-core/auto_process_ngs/docs/source/setup.rst

 .. note::

-   If you specify multiple processors for the ``bcl2fastq`` and are using the ``GEJobRunner`` then you should ensure that the job runner requests a suitable number of cores when submitting jobs.
+   If you specify multiple processors for the ``bcl2fastq`` runner and are using ``GEJobRunner`` then you should ensure that the job runner requests a suitable number of cores when submitting jobs.

 .. _environment-modules: